nextcord/nextcord/CONTRIBUTING.md

 ## This is too much to read!
 I want to ask a question

-Generally speaking questions are better suited in our resources below.
+Generally asking questions are better suited in our resources below.

 - [The official support server](https://discord.gg/ZebatWssCB)
 - [The FAQ in the documentation](https://nextcord.readthedocs.io/en/latest/faq.html)